jerdog/jmeiss-me-website/content/posts/ide-devex-journey-text-editor-to-cloud.md

     name = "Jeremy Meiss"
     image = "/images/author/jeremy-meiss.jpg"
 +++

-## The DevEx Journey: From Text Editors to Cloud-Based IDEs

 Remember the days of text-based editors like [Vim](https://en.wikipedia.org/wiki/Vim_(text_editor)) and [Emacs](https://en.wikipedia.org/wiki/Emacs)?
 It’s a far cry from today’s sophisticated IDEs with features like code completion and debugging tools, and “developer experience” is one of the biggest reasons why.
 Here’s a brief and wholly incomplete timeline to illustrate this: